Home | Curriculum | ECE Theory & Philosophy | How Can Educators Use Guided Play to Facilitate Deeper Learning?

 At the heart of play is fun.
 We are engaged in play when we are engaged in activities and experiences that we find joyful or interesting.
 Play can involve creating, pretending, building, experimenting, and more.

-NAEYC explains that guided play “maintains the joyful child-directed aspects” of regular play, while adding “an additional focus on learning goals through light adult scaffolding…it features two crucial elements: child agency (the child directs the learning) and gentle adult guidance to ensure that the child progresses toward the learning goal.”
-Guided play is a powerful tool for educators to use in early childhood classrooms, because of the way that it supports critical academic and social-emotional skill development in a fun and engaging way.
+An article in the NAEYC publication Young Children explains that guided play “maintains the joyful child-directed aspects” of regular play, while adding “an additional focus on learning goals through light adult scaffolding…it features two crucial elements: child agency (the child directs the learning) and gentle adult guidance to ensure that the child progresses toward the learning goal.”
+Guided play is a powerful tool for educators to use in early childhood programs because of the way that it supports critical academic and social-emotional skill development in a fun and engaging way.

 What Does Guided Play Look Like?

-Adults can create educational settings for children to freely explore on their own.
-This is similar to what we do every day in our classrooms by thoughtfully selecting materials and arranging the environment to support children in their learning.
-By offering materials that are engaging, challenging, and developmentally appropriate, educators create play settings that facilitate exploring, learning, and skill-building.
+1. Create educational settings in which children freely explore on their own.
+This is similar to what we do every day in our classrooms – thoughtfully select materials and arrange them in an environment that supports children in their learning.
+By offering materials that are engaging, challenging, and developmentally appropriate, educators create play settings that facilitate exploration, learning, and skill-building.

-Adults can allow children to start playing as they naturally would, and then engage in that play along with them.
-This form of guided play is even easier, as it allows children to really lead the way and create experiences that are fun and interesting to them.
+2. Allow children start playing as they naturally would, and then engage in that play along with them.
+This form of guided play is even easier, as it allows children to really lead the way to engage in experiences that are fun and interesting to them.
 As children play, educators can ask questions about what they are doing, share observations of their work, and offer explanations when children have questions or need support.
 As we engage with young children, we can help to expand on their play by encouraging them to think more deeply about their experiences: “Why do you think this happened?” or “What do you think might happen if we do this?”

 Guided Play Supports The Developing Brain